caelum100/ChatPrefixer/README.md

 **Support**

 Please do not leave a bad review asking for support.
-Instead, go to the issue tracker and post an issue or send me a PM.
+Instead, go to the issue tracker and post an issue or send me a PM on SpigotMC.